jjasferreira/hangman-socket-cpp/README.md

 - [ ] _hint/h_
 - [ ] _state/st_

 ---

 ## doubts

-- Do we have to create/choose the hint images?
+- Should we have a dict with keys=udp,tcp and values=SOCK_DGRAM,SOCK_STREAM for connection functions scalability or leave it as is?

 - What flags should we be using to compile the code in the Makefile?